 Making Tax Digital (MTD) is part of the government’s plan to make it easier for individuals and businesses to get their tax right and keep on top of their tax affairs.

-Under MTD, HMRC has created a Personal Tax Account (PTA) for each taxpayer for all their different taxes with HMRC.
+Under MTD, HMRC has created a Personal Tax Account (PTA) for each taxpayer for all their different taxes.
 If you haven’t already accessed your own digital account, perhaps now is the time to take a look.
 You can find information about your National Insurance Contribution history, State Pension forecast and PAYE codes in the PTA.
-Eventually bank interest and other third party information received by the Revenue will be linked to your account.
+Eventually bank interest and other third-party information received by the Revenue will be linked to your account.

 To sign in for the first time, you need a Government Gateway account – you will have one if you’ve used HMRC online services before.
 If you don’t have a Government Gateway ID you can easily create a new one.